Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 Here’s how it works:

-Assets in tax-deferred accounts that are not already in an IRA have to be rolled into an IRA.
+Assets in tax-deferred accounts that are not already in an IRA must be rolled into an IRA.
 You can do this via a direct or indirect (60-day) rollover.

 - First, open your new Roth IRA or gold IRA account.